xapian/xapian-docsprint/howtos/facets.rst

 of records that are examined by Xapian whilst it is searching.
-You can control this number by specifying the `checkatleast` value of :xapian-just-method:`get_mset`; however it is important to be aware that increasing this number may have an effect on overall query performance.
+You can control this number by specifying the `checkatleast` value of :xapian-just-method:`get_mset`; however it is important to be aware that increasing this number may have an effect on overall query performance, although a typical sized database is unlikely to see adverse affects.

-.. todo:: It is probably worth saying that a typical database will not hit these
-          performance issues

 In Development